 - Distance (Miles)

 Click the day tab to read more

-Arrive anytime at Stella Maris Lodge in Moshi, Tanzania.
-With prior arrangement, airport pickup and private transfers to the Stella Maris Lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
+Arrive anytime at your lodge in Moshi, Tanzania.
+With prior arrangement, airport pickup and private transfers to you lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 We take a ride to Marangu to complete the necessary registration formalities, before transferring by SUV to Rongai.
 The climb begins from Nale Moru (6,400 ft) on a small path that winds through fields of maize and potatoes before entering a pine forest.
 The track then starts to climb consistently, but gently through an attractive forest that shelters a variety of wildlife, including the Colobus monkey.
 These monkeys are black with a long ‘cape’ of white hair and a flowing white tail.
 The forest begins to thin out at the edge of the moorland zone.
 Then, we take in the expansive views over the Kenyan plains as we arrive at our first campsite at Rongai One Camp (8,500 ft).
 [3-4 hours walking]

 The morning walk is a steady ascent up to the Second Cave (11,300 ft) with superb views of Kibo and the Eastern Icefields on the crater rim.
 After lunch, we leave the main trail and strike out and head southeast across the moorland on a smaller path towards the jagged peaks of Mawenzi.
 Our campsite is in a sheltered valley, decorated with giant senecios near Kikelewa Caves (11,800 ft).
 [6-7 hours walking]